zackforbing/ruby-submissions/1508/module_4_assignments/the-plan/assignments/dangerous-denver.markdown

 2. Submit a link to a ruby implementation:

 Notes: Neither project needs to be deployed - and the ruby version absolutely doesn't need to be pretty.
 The goal is simply to compare the two language's ways of getting the same problem done.

+Talk about your experiences coding the two implementations below: